ArduPilot/ardupilot_wiki/common/source/docs/common-toshiba-can-escs.rst

     :target: ../_images/toshiba-can-esc-dip-switches.png
     :width: 400px

 - Set the dip switches on each ESC to specify its unique number.
-This number also maps the ESC to an equivalent PWM output on the back of the flight controller.
-For example ESC 1 will react just like a normal PWM ESC connected to the flight controller's MAIN OUT 1.
+This number also maps the ESC to an equivalent PWM output on the back of the autopilot.
+For example ESC 1 will react just like a normal PWM ESC connected to the autopilot's MAIN OUT 1.
 By default this mapping also matches the :ref:`motor order diagrams <Copter:connect-escs-and-motors>`.
 - Set :ref:`CAN_D1_PROTOCOL <CAN_D1_PROTOCOL>` = 3 (ToshibaCAN)
 - Set :ref:`CAN_P1_DRIVER <CAN_P1_DRIVER>` = 1 (First driver) to specify that the ESCs are connected to the CAN1 port
 [site wiki="copter,rover"]